Junior-bell/ECom/README.md

 Database Configuration

-The backend uses MySQL to store data.
-Spring Data JPA automatically creates tables based on entity classes (e.g., Product, User, Order) when spring.jpa.hibernate.ddl-auto=update is set.
+H2 Database: Used for development and testing.
+Spring Data JPA automatically creates tables based on entity classes (e.g., Product, User, Order) when spring.jpa.hibernate.ddl-auto=update.
+Access the H2 console at http://localhost:8080/h2-console (enable in application.properties if needed).
-Ensure MySQL is running and the ecommerce database is created before starting the backend.
+Oracle SQL: Used for production.
+Ensure the Oracle database is running and the schema is created before starting the backend.
+JPA will manage table creation based on entities.

 Running the Application